How to work through the course

 Click the Course Info tab on the top menu for full details of how the courses work.

-Each ‘Section’ (of a Specialist course) or ‘Study Pack’ (of an equine care & management course) contains Set Work questions /an assignment at the end.
+Each ‘Section’ (of a Specialist course) or ‘Study Pack’ (of an equine care & management course) contains either (depending on the type of course) an Assignment or Set Work questions at the end.
 This consists of a set of questions about the topics you have just covered.

 When working on the course files you should make your own set of personal notes which you will build into a big file of your own equine notes and research.
 This can be used in future to refer to and enlarge on – we all continue to learn and the world of science continues to develop and provide us with new information and new products.
 This file would be ideal to use if you are ever in a position to train others or prepare them for equestrian exams.